YangPiCui/ErgonomicVerticalKeyboard/EVKVersions/README.md

 * Bottom Rest Z -52 -> -51 -> -49
 * Palm Rest x 40->30->28; y -65->-40;
 * Palm Rest upper radius 75->18

-* Chamfer the keycap stems so they don't get caught on the switches
-* Thin the keycap walls slightly
-* Reduce keywell radius from 87 to 80mm
-* Pinkey finger's row separation 17->15.3; mid's 21->19.5.
-* Move enter key away from space key slightly.
-* Tilt control and windows keys slightly
-* Redesign handgrip into a glue-on palm rest
-* Tighten switch mount tolerance so the keys don't wiggle side to side
 * Increase LED clearance hole diameter.
-* Fix bug and thin walls from 1.8 to 1.5
-* Reduce Text Thickness

 ## [EVK_v0.1.1](EVK_v0.1.1)
 I removed the step like pattern for the rows to let fingers move more freely.